What is environmental monitoring in pharmaceutical industry

 – Transfer hatches

-In particular points in the process where the products and components are exposed to the environment should be taken into account.
+In particular, points in the process where the products and components are exposed to the environment should be considered.

 Your sampling should generally include: